jiewenTsai/pygdina/README.md

-# pyGDINA: Pure-Python Cognitive Diagnosis Modeling
+# `pygdina`: A Python Toolkit for Diagnostic Classification Modeling

-`pyGDINA` is a lightweight, pure-Python implementation of the **Generalized Deterministic Inputs Noisy And gate (GDINA)** model.
+`pygdina` is a lightweight, pure-Python implementation of the **Generalized Deterministic Inputs Noisy And gate (GDINA)** model.
 It is designed to be a Python-native alternative for researchers who currently use the `GDINA` or `CDM` packages in R.

 ## Key Features